kshootmania/ksm-chart-format/ksh_format.md

         - "`2x`": The weight is multiplied by 2 for gauge ascension, and 1.5 for descension
         - "`3x`": The weight is multiplied by 3 for gauge ascension, and 2 for descension
     - There's a bug even in the latest version: the "`3x`" option is not enabled only for "`laserrate`".
-    - Considering the internet ranking plans and complication of the specification, these options will be deleted at least in KSM V2.
+    - These options will be removed in a future version.

 ## Footer

-The lines after the first bar line are described as the footer of a KSH chart file.
-The footer can only have definition lines (or comment lines).
+The lines after the first bar line are described as a footer in the KSH chart file.
+A footer can only have definition lines (or comment lines).

 The list of definition types is as follows: